DFE-Digital/support-for-early-career-teachers-static/content/ucl/year-2-inquiry-into-developing-quality-pedagogy-and-making-productive-use-of-assessment-part-3/summer-week-1-mentor-materials.md

 How strong should your inferences be?

 Rarely can we say conclusively that there is a causal relationship between a particular action that a teacher takes and a particular consequence for their pupils.
-Often the true impact of a teacher’s actions will take a long time to emerge.
-However, we can be confident that teachers _do_ have a direct influence on their pupils’ outcomes and behaviours.
+Often the true impact of a teacher's actions will take a long time to emerge.
+However, we can be confident that teachers _do_ have a direct influence on their pupils' outcomes and behaviours.

 Consider this brief scenario: